harrisqwillis/Trip-Planner/README.md

 Explore the power of our Trip Planner by visiting our website.
 You can visualize your trip details and get valuable insights into lodging options and weather conditions.
 Take a sneak peek at what awaits you with our [screenshot](./assets/IMAGES/sc.png).

+Click the "Get Started!" button and enter your destination and trip dates into the form.
+After submitting the form, you will see weather predictions and nearby hotels for your trip.

 - <strong>WeatherAPI</strong>: Utilize the [WeatherAPI documentation](https://www.weatherapi.com/docs/) to integrate real-time weather data into your trip planning experience.
-- <strong>TripAdvisor API</strong>: Enhance your trip insights by integrating data from the [TripAdvisor API](https://www.tripadvisor.com/developers).
+- <strong>Hotels API</strong>: Enhance your trip insights by integrating data from the [Hotels API](https://rapidapi.com/apidojo/api/hotels4).

 ## Contributing